ezsota/LumosSite/README.md

 This repository contains a simple static website for a **fictional** university called **Lumos University**.

-The goal of this project was to demonstrate a foundational understanding of HTML and CSS in the context of layout, color, and responsiveness.
+The goal of this project was to demonstrate a foundational understanding of HTML and CSS in the context of layout, color, and basic responsiveness.

 ---